Trump Threatens 'Sanctuary' Cities With Loss Of Federal Funds

 Some local officials are taking the threat seriously.
 While leaders of sanctuary cities such as New York, Chicago and Seattle have vowed to stick with their policies, other cities which have not claimed the sanctuary label are now considering bringing their policies into line with the president's order.
 In Florida, Miami-Dade Mayor Carlos Gimenez has directed the jail to honor detainer requests from ICE, reversing a 2013 policy change.

-According to the Miami Herald, the mayor called it a "financial decision."
+Miami Herald, the mayor called it a "financial decision."

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.